-II.
-Model Overlays
+I. Model Overlays

 The impact of forward-looking information on the credit risk parameters Probability of default (PD) and Loss given default (LGD) is generally determined using statistical procedures and is taken into account when calculating the expected credit losses.
-In this process, various macroeconomic forecasts (cf. table on "Essential macroeconomic forecasts for 2025 (as at 31.12.2024)") are taken into account and regular checks are performed to analyse whether alternative macroeconomic developments have a material non-linear impact on the amount of loan loss provisions.
+In this process, various macroeconomic forecasts (cf. table on "Key Macroeconomic forecasts") are taken into account and regular checks are performed to analyse whether alternative macroeconomic developments have a material non-linear impact on the amount of loan loss provisions.